Water safety

 - Rescue of people who intentionally enter the water with the intent to harm themselves

-Remember: if you spot anyone in trouble in the water, call 999 right away.
+Remember: if you see anyone in trouble in the water, call 999 right away.